Angel-del-dev/Angel-del-dev/README.md

 * ☕ Java / SpringBoot

 - 🔭 I’m currently working on a good looking and functional personal portfolio
-- 👯 I’m looking to collaborate on some projects
+- 👯 I’m looking to collaborate on any project you might have!
 - 😄 Pronouns: He/Him